-As recommended in the GB Government Guidance LAQM.TG4 (00) DMRB has been used to predict PM{10} concentrations for 2004 from road traffic .The estimated maximum background concentration for 2004 of 17.5 μ g m-3 for Magherafelt has been used to provide total predicted PM{10} concentrations.
-Estimated traffic flows for 2004 were used as provided.
+As recommended in GB Government Guidance LAQM.TG4 (00), DMRB has been used to predict PM{10} concentrations for 2004 from road traffic but the background concentrations given within the model have been ignored.
+The estimated maximum background concentration for 2004 of 17.5 μg m-3 for the Moyle District Council area has then been added to provide total predicted PM{10} concentrations.
+Estimated traffic flows for 2004 as supplied by Moyle District Council were used in these calculations.